jbrgfx/javascript_mixed_doubles_pairings/README.md

 Purpose: Build mixed doubles randomly paired rosters for as many as four courts from lists of registered players.
+Players who registered last and are left unpaird are assigned to waitlists.

 index.js is a command-line interface utility and requires node.js to run